Divyanshu-rajpoot/Divyanshu-rajpoot/README.md

 ## 🛠️ Tech Stack:

 - 💡 Proficient in HTML, CSS, JavaScript, Java , C .
-- 🚀 Familiar with Tailwind css, Node js and Spring Boot(not expert!!).
+- 🚀 Familiar with Tailwind css, Node js and Spring Boot and Spring.
 - 🔍 Always eager to learn and adapt to emerging technologies.

 # 🌱 Currently Learning:

-- Building Projects like Ray Tracer and Game engine (2D).
+- Building Tools that can help developer in there day to day life.
 - Leveling up my skills in Data Structure and Algorithm.
 - Learning About Linux.